cesarhcq/abrobot/README.md

-# GuntherBOT - Autonomous Mobile Robot
+# W-UVC - UVC Autonomous Mobile Robot for disinfection (Covid19)

 GuntherBOT is an autonomous mobile robot developed by [Acta Visio](http://www.acta-visio.com) for warehouse indoor environments.
 GuntherBOT is based on Arlo Robot as mobile platform to perform different tasks in an indoor environments.
 GuntherBOT was developed with Robot Operating System (ROS) - see more in [ROS Wiki](https://www.ros.org/), Arduino Leonardo and Raspberry Pi 3B.